d-lino-kee/d-lino-kee/README.md

-## Hi 🤝
+## Hi 🤝 My name is **Lino**

-My name is **Lino**.
 I am a student at the University of Waterloo studying Management Engineering.
 I’m passionate about project management, product management, data analysis, and software engineering, and I’m eager to dive deeper into AI/ML.

 In my free time, I enjoy:
 - 🥾 Hiking